 Stop motion animation: understanding frames

-Before we begin to create our animations, there are a few elements that it is important for us to understand.
+Before we begin to create our animations, there is something that it is important for us to understand.

 One of the fundamental components of animation is the ‘frame’.
 All animations are created from still frames (photographs), joined together and played back to create the illusion of movement.
 This illusion is called the ‘persistence of vision’ and is the principle that flick books are based on.
 You can try this out using the Flick book template and instructions below.